weixian-zhang/GCC-CWHD/README.md

-# GCC Azure - Central Workload Health Dashboard (CWHD)
+# GCC Azure - Central Workload Health Dashboard (AZCWHD)

 CWHD is an application-specific custom monitoring solution leveraging Grafana to visualize Azure resource health statuses and other telemetry.
 The Grafana dashboards in CWHD, has a concept of grouping up Azure services used by Application.